KCisSICKnasty/SICKnasty-FO4/README.md

 it in an update!
 In a way, you're helping me run this like a beta.
 I was nervous as all heck to upload this list, but I got the courage to finally do it!
 I'm a stay at home dad, so I've got nothing but time to answer questions and resolve issues! (:

+Once you've installed the modlist, head here for the Complex Sorter files and the LODGen Output: https://www.nexusmods.com/fallout4/mods/88357

 Patreon: https://www.patreon.com/kcissicknasty

 Buy-Me-a-Coffee: https://buymeacoffee.com/kcissicknasty